 How It Works

-The ModelDaemon is a lightweight binary (mcode) that runs on a machine within your network.
+The ModelDaemon is a binary (mcode) that runs on a machine within your network.
 Once started, it:

 - Registers with and begins sending periodic heartbeats